 Recovers the offline_db database from the latest checkpoint and replays any journals since then.
-If you have a problem with the offline database then it is worth running this script first before running Section 9.1.6, "live_checkpoint.sh", as the latter will stop the server while it is running, which can take hours for a large installation.
+If you have a problem with the offline database then it is worth running this script first before running live_checkpoint, as the latter will stop the server while it is running which can take hours.

-Run this script if an error occurs while replaying a journal during daily checkpoint process.
+Run this script if an error occurs while replaying a journal during weekly or daily checkpoint process.